 Although the majority of commuting trips in the town are by private automobile, Severn is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Severn area by reducing both traffic and air pollution.

-The population of Severn is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.01% of adults in Severn have a bachelor's degree or even advanced degree.
+The education level of Severn citizens is very high relative to the national average among all cities (21.84%): 36.67% of adults in Severn have a bachelor's degree or even advanced degree.

 Severn is an extremely ethnically-diverse town.
 The people who call Severn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Severn residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Severn include Irish, English, Italian, and Polish.

 The most common language spoken in Severn is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Korean.